German influence on Soviet rocketry: Soviet rocket development prior to 1945

-Work in Germany
+Work in Eastern Germany

 Institut Rabe and Institut Nordhausen

 In early 1945 a team of Soviet rocket specialists were sent to Germany to identify and recover German rocket technology.
 The first Soviet team to arrive at Nordhausen, the main V-2 construction site, were disappointed, United States teams had already removed approximately 100 completed V-2 missiles and destroyed what remained.
-In addition, the majority of the German rocket engineers had surrendered to the United States, including a large quantity of documents relating to rocket technology.
+In addition, more than 500 leading German rocket engineers had surrendered to the United States, including 15 tons of documents relating to rocket technology.